-- It is necessary to generalize the use of auto didactic skills during students practice at university on technological skills. - social networking sites is considered an essential tool to increase communication between teachers and students in a hand and between students and each other in another hand.
+- It is necessary to generalize the use of auto didactic skills during students practice at university on technological skills. - social networking sites is considered an tool essential to increase communication between teachers and students in a hand and between students and each other in another hand. - Taking care of psycho-affective aspect while teaching students at universities which leads to achieving the hopeful didactic aims. - It is necessary for the auto didactic skills to be included while designing the educational activities in the university curriculum, columns.